Contextual Explanation Networks: Background

 \section{Background}

 We start by introducing the notation and reviewing post-hoc model explanations, with a focus on {\LIME}~\citep{ribeiro2016trust} as one of the most popular frameworks to date.

 Given a collection of data where each instance is represented by inputs, $\cv \in \Cc$, and targets, $\yv \in \Yc$, our goal is to learn an accurate predictive model, $f: \Cc \mapsto \Yc$.
 To explain predictions, we can assume that each data point has another set of features, $\xv \in \Xc$.
 We construct explanations in the form of simpler models, $g_{\cv}: \Xc \mapsto \Yc$, so that they are consistent with the original model in the neighborhood of the corresponding data instance, \ie, $g_\cv(\xv) = f(\cv)$.
 While the original inputs, $\cv$, can be of complex, low-level, unstructured data types (\eg, text, image pixels, sensory inputs), we assume that $\xv$ are high-level, meaningful variables (\eg, categorical features).
-In the post-hoc explanation literature, it is assumed that $\xv$ are derived from $\cv$ and are often binary~\citep{lundberg2017shap} (\eg, $\cv$ can be images, while $\xv$ can be vectors of binary indicators over the corresponding super-pixels).
-We consider a more general setup where $\cv$ and $\xv$ can be arbitrary, non-derivative modalities of the data.
+In the post-hoc explanation literature, it is assumed that $\xv$ are \emph{derived} from $\cv$ and are often binary~\citep{lundberg2017shap} (\eg, $\cv$ can be images, while $\xv$ can be vectors of binary indicators over the corresponding super-pixels).
+We consider a more general setting where $\cv$ and $\xv$ are not necessarily derived from each other.
 Throughout the paper, we call $\cv$ the \emph{context} and $\xv$ the \emph{attributes} or \emph{variables of interest}.